TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UseTheUpgradeWizard/Index.rst

 not need in your current installation, so take care to only apply those wizards, which you really need.

-The last upgrade wizard "Update database schema: Modify tables and fields" finally changes definitions of existing tables and columns as needed.
+After running through the upgrade wizards go again to the `Database Analyzer`.
 You will be able to execute queries to adapt them so that the tables and columns used by the TYPO3 Core correspond to the structure required for the new TYPO3 version.